robertostling/efselab/README.md

     make

+Each tagger specification file (`build_*.py`) also functions as a build script.
+For a complete list of arguments, run e.g.:

+    python3 build_udt_en.py --help

-Then, to build a tagger simply run the corresponding configuration file, e.g.:
+Then, to build a tagger simply run the corresponding configuration file, the following will build a tagger for the English Universal Dependencies treebank with the name `udt_en`, both an executable file and a Python module:

-    python3 build_udt_en.py
+    python3 build_udt_en.py --name udt_en --python

 which will build a tagger for the English part of the Universal Dependencies Treebank.
 This produces a binary file, `udt_en`, which contains everything